-Page 2 of 2 - While Boyles – with blood and sweat dripping down his face like a boxer after a dozen rounds – yelled in ecstasy and pointed to the combined Blue Springs cheering section nearby, Butler was on his knees in agony and disbelief, thinking the match should either still be going or that he should have won instead.
+While Boyles – with blood and sweat dripping down his face like a boxer after a dozen rounds – yelled in ecstasy and pointed to the combined Blue Springs cheering section nearby, Butler was on his knees in agony and disbelief, thinking the match should either still be going or that he should have won instead.

 As Butler unshouldered his singlet and stormed off the arena floor to a chorus of boos, while Boyles received some congratulatory hugs from teammates.
 When Boyles got off the arena floor, deep underneath the stands, he let out a couple primal screams of joy, eliciting some grins from other wrestlers who had witnessed the match’s end.